kanaria69/Mainecoco/README.md

-## I've just written a song about a tortilla.
-Well, it is more of a rap really.
+## I tried to write a chemistry joke, but could never get a reaction.